DaveyCHaysIII/atlas-system_linux/README.md

 Each project has its own README.md containing the project data as provided by ATLAS, including the relevant data structure definitions, how to compile, and sample files to test output against.

+## Todos

+- finish readmes for each sub project